-A millennial resume is similar to a regular resume in regards to the information and formatting used, with the added bonus of being aesthetically pleasing to look at.
-The goal of a millennial resume is to catch the eye of the intended reader, thus putting the applicant at the front of the reader’s attention, almost like a proverbial line-cut.
+Not sure how to write an effective resume?
+The goal of a resume is to catch the eye of the intended reader, thus putting the applicant at the front of the reader’s attention, almost like a proverbial line-cut.

-If you are just starting out creating and writing your own millennial resume, whether it’s creating one from scratch or updating your old resume, we have helpful tips for how to format your resume with examples, types of resumes, and tips about resume responsibility.
+If you are just starting out creating and writing your own resume, whether it’s creating one from scratch or updating your old resume, we have helpful tips for how to write an effective resume with examples, types of resumes, and tips about resume responsibility.

-- Name and Contact Information: This should be somewhere at the top of your resume.
+- Name and Contact Information: The first on how to write an effective resume is to include your name and contact information.
+How will hiring managers contact you if you do not have this crucial information.
+This information should be somewhere at the top of your resume.
 If you have experience in a particular career field, the field(s) may be listed under your name.
 Near or under your name should be preferred contact information (either a phone number, email address, or both).
 You can also include a LinkedIn profile link for employers to view.

 - *Summary: This will be near or directly under your name and contact information.
 The summary should be 3-5 sentences long and be written without contractions.
 The summary’s purpose is to give the reader a feel for the applicant’s personality and work attributes without being too personal.